Chake96/CPP/README.md

 # Repo To-Do
 - [ ] setup working branches for each subdirectory
 - [ ] touch-up repo (upstream, workflow, ect.)
+- [ ] add google testing to all work

 ### Templates